kiwitcms/kiwitcms.github.io/content/2025-08-20-self-support-explained.markdown

 This is our lowest-tier of support services, where the majority of the work falls onto the customer to host and run the Kiwi TCMS application.
-It is an entry-level subscription which provides the basis for all other subscriptions.
+It is an entry-level subscription which begins addressing some of the risks associated with running Kiwi TCMS completely unsupported.

 Who is this subscription for